physical-biology-of-chromatin/Painter-Model/README.md

 Python packages: joblib: only to parallelize (not essential)

 ## Run
 Run the Painter_Model.py.
 All the input parameters are desribed in the code.
-Use appropriate parameter values mentioned in the article to obtain the results

 ## Output
 Output is stored in the variable fin_out.
 Transcriptional or chromatin state output to be stored may be specified.